 Main NAEP assessments change about every decade to reflect changes in curriculum in the nation’s schools; new frameworks reflect these changes.

 Students respond to questions of several possible types: multiple choice, short answer, and extended answer.
 Constructed-response questions may be scored as correct or incorrect, or they may be scored on a multi-level scale that awards partial credit.
-Students may be asked to explain their answers or show their work.

 The inclusion and accommodation treatment is the same for main and for long-term trend assessments.